Diagnostic Test Kits

 Early detection and success using test kits are only as accurate as the sample taken.

 For example, if a plant has symptoms of INSV, a quick test will confirm your suspicions.
 Collect a sample from the part of the plant showing symptoms, including green or chlorotic tissues adjacent to the necrotic area.
-Even, when plants are systemically infected, INSV does not spread evenly throughout the plant, so careful selection of tissues is crucial to the success of the test.
+Do not use plant material that is completely dead.
+Follow package directions.
+Using too much plant material can result in false negatives.

 Companies That Manufacture Test Kits

-See the fact sheet "Western Flower Thrips and Tospovirus" .
+See also: "Western Flower Thrips and Tospovirus" .